Programming Discrete Distributions with Chemical Reaction Networks: Calculus of limit distributions of CRNs

-\end{example} Having formally defined all the operations on pmfs, we can finally state the following proposition guaranteeing that the semantics of any formula of the calculus is a pmf. \begin{proposition} Given $P$, a formula of the calculus defined in Definition \ref{LangSynt}, and an environment $E$ such that $V(P)\subseteq dom(E)$, then $[\![P]\!]_E$ is a pmf. \end{proposition} The following theorem shows that our calculus is complete with respect to finite support distributions. \begin{theorem} For any pmf $f:\mathbb{N}\rightarrow [0,1]$ with finite support there exists a formula $P$ such that $[\![P]\!]_\emptyset=f$. \end{theorem}
+Having formally defined all the operations on pmfs, we can finally state the following proposition guaranteeing that the semantics of any formula of the calculus is a pmf. \begin{proposition} Given $P$, a formula of the calculus defined in Definition \ref{LangSynt}, and an environment $E$ such that $V(P)\subseteq dom(E)$, then $[\![P]\!]_E$ is a pmf. \end{proposition} { \begin{proof} The proof is by structural induction on the structure of $P$ with basic cases $[\![one]\!]_E=\pi_{one}$ and $[\![zero]\!]_E=\pi_{zero}$, which are pmfs by definition for any $E$.

+$\square$ \end{proof} } The following theorem shows that our calculus is complete with respect to finite support distributions. \begin{theorem} For any pmf $f:\mathbb{N}\rightarrow [0,1]$ with finite support there exists a formula $P$ such that $[\![P]\!]_\emptyset=f$. \end{theorem}

 \begin{proof} Given a pmf $f:\mathbb{N} \rightarrow [0,1]$ with finite support $J=(z_1,...,z_{|J|})$ we can define $P=(z_1\cdot one)_{f(z_1)}:((z_2\cdot one)_{\frac{f(z_2)}{1-f(z_1)}}:(...:((z_i\cdot one)_{\frac{f(z_i)}{\prod_{j=1}^{i-1}(1-f(z_j))}}:...:((z_n\cdot one )))))$.
 Then, $[\![P]\!]_\emptyset=f$. $\square$ \end{proof} Proof of Theorem \ref{finite-lang} relies only on a subset of the operators, but the other operators are useful for composing previously defined pmfs.